 All refunds, surplus, and deficits are dealt with on a proportional and collective basis.
 In the case of a certified surplus, the Board determines the investment and application of the excess funds.
-In the case of a certified deficit, additional revenue will be raised and paid by the participating governmental units in proportion to the number of participating governmental unit's employees and retirees covered for a period of one year prior to when the deficit was incurred.
+In the case of a certified deficit, the Board will determine whether it will resolve the deficit through increasing participants' future contributions or whether additional revenue will be raised and paid by the participating governmental units in proportion to the number of participating governmental unit's employees and retirees covered for a period of one year prior to when the deficit was incurred.